Raymond Burgos: San Francisco Giants (second stint)

 On April 18, 2024, Burgos signed a minor league contract with the San Francisco Giants.
 On June 24, Burgos was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day against the Chicago Cubs, recording an inning of one–run ball with one strikeout and one walk.
 Burgos was designated for assignment following the promotion of Hayden Birdsong on June 26.
 He cleared waivers and was sent outright to the Triple–A Sacramento River Cats on July 1.
 Burgos elected free agency following the season on November 4.

 On December 14, 2024, Burgos re–signed with the Giants on a minor league contract.
 In 26 appearances split between Sacramento and the Double-A Richmond Flying Squirrels, he posted a combined 1-2 record and 6.68 ERA with 34 strikeouts and one save across 32 1/3 innings pitched.
 Burgos was released by the Giants organization on August 4, 2025.

+Guerreros de Oaxaca (second stint)

+On December 12, 2025, Burgos signed with the Guerreros de Oaxaca of the Mexican League.
+Burgos made three starts for Oaxaca, recording a 5.25 ERA with eight strikeouts over 12 innings of work.

+Boston Red Sox

+On May 7, 2026, Burgos signed a minor league contract with the Boston Red Sox.
+He made 15 appearances (including 14 starts) for the Triple–A Worcester Red Sox, registering a 3–6 record and 5.63 ERA with 52 strikeouts over 64 innings of work.
+On August 7, Burgos was called up to the majors and earned his first career save by pitching three innings of relief against the Athletics.